 Treloar & Treloar is one of the longest continuously-operating legal practices in South Australia.
-In 1923 Mr James Leonard Sydney Treloar (“Len”) commenced practising across all areas of the law at 38 Grenfell Street.
+On 23 April 1923, James Leonard Sydney Treloar (referred to as “JLS” by the firm’s staff) was admitted to practice in the Supreme Court of South Australia.
+On 18 September 1923, he commenced his own firm.
 He was later joined by his brother Mr Albert Edward Coran Treloar, and the two brothers forged a strong reputation.

 After the death of Mr Len Treloar, his two sons Hugh and Lionel carried on the legal practice.
 They were joined in partnership by Ray Frost, and in 1975 the firm moved to 22 Grenfell Street, from where it operates today.